Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Acknowledgements

 \section{Acknowledgements}

-This work is funded by the European Research Council (ERC-CoG “UNITY,” Grant No. 865230), the French National Research Agency (Grant No. ANR-19-CE47-0009-02), the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Grant (Agreement No. 861097), and by the Independent Research Fund Denmark (Grant No. DFF-9041-00046B).
+This work is funded by the European Research Council (ERC-CoG “UNITY,” Grant No. 865230), the French National Research Agency (Grant No. ANR-19-CE47-0009-02), the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Grant (Agreement No. 861097), the Independent Research Fund Denmark (Grant No. DFF-9041-00046B), and the European Union’s Horizon Europe research and innovation programme under EPIQUE project (Grant Agreement No. 101135288).